The negative impacts of leaf blowers

 These machines not only expose the gardeners to harmful emissions but also cause noise pollution that can lead to their hearing loss, when proper ear protection isn't used.
 The health risk to gardeners using backpack gas leaf blowers is often overlooked.
 It’s truly concerning how workers, without proper protection, are exposed to significant health consequences generated by these machines.

-Prolonged exposure to loud noise that can reach 90 decibels or more can result in auditory damage, ultimately reaching a point where permanent hearing loss, followed by dementia, become a possibility.
+Prolonged exposure to loud noise that can reach 90 decibels or more can result in auditory damage, ultimately reaching a point where permanent hearing loss becomes a possibility.
 The leaf blower operators, their ears besieged by the relentless roar of deafening noise levels, are almost assured of developing hearing issues such as Tinnitus, for which there is no known cure.
 It’s important to raise awareness about the risks and advocate for safer alternatives, such as electric or battery -powered leaf blowers, which are quieter and produce fewer emissions.

-It’s tempting to assume the air is safe once a gardener finishes using a 2-cycle leaf blower—but research shows otherwise.
+Leaf blowers pollute on a larger scale than one might expect for their size.
+It’s tempting to assume the air is safe once a gardener finishes using a 2-stroke leaf blower—but research shows otherwise.
 Scientists warn that these machines emit high levels of harmful pollutants and greenhouse gases, with serious consequences for both human health and the environment.

-According to the California Air Resources Board, (CARB) just 1 hour use of a typical 2 cycle gas-powered leaf blower can pump out as much smog-forming pollution as driving a car from Toronto to Halifax—a staggering comparison.
+According to the California Air Resources Board, (CARB) just 1 hour use of a typical 2 stroke gas-powered leaf blower emits the same amount of air pollution as driving a car from Toronto to Halifax—a staggering comparison.

-The U.S. Environmental Protection Agency explains that the problem lies in the inefficient combustion of 2-cycle engines.
+The U.S. Environmental Protection Agency explains that the problem lies in the inefficient combustion of 2-stroke engines.
 Roughly 30% of the fuel is released unburned, emitting fine particulate matter (PM2.5) into the air.

-Because of the serious health and environmental impacts, many cities have begun to act.
-In Canada, Montreal has banned gas-powered leaf blowers in six boroughs and restricted their use in eight others.
-In the U.S., California has led the way, banning the sale of new gas-powered lawn equipment to promote cleaner alternatives.
+Because of the serious health and environmental impacts over 200 cities in the U.S.A. have a ban or a restriction.
+The State of California bans the sale of new gas-powered lawn equipment.
+Montreal has banned gas-powered leaf blowers in six boroughs and restricted their use in eight others.

 As communities continue to grapple with air quality and climate change, rethinking the use of gas-powered landscaping tools is an important step toward healthier, more sustainable urban environments.